Chatie/git-scripts/README.md

 This module is a wrapper of the NPM module [git-scripts](https://www.npmjs.com/package/git-scripts), it provide following additional features:

-1. `pre-push` hook had been set to run `npm run lint` and then `npm verion patch` before `git push` for better code quality and version management.
+1. `pre-push` hook had been set to run `npm run lint` and then `npm version patch` before `git push` for better code quality and version management.

 Learn more about the original `git-scripts` from its GitHub homepage: [git-scripts](https://github.com/nkzawa/git-scripts)